 Photo caption: Running and exercise are great ways to store energy for the future.

 Josh Davis is an outdoor educator and facilitator exploring ways we can learn from the natural world.
 He offers one on one coaching and consulting to help design your life from permaculture.

 For more ideas about designing your life with permaculture

-Zen in the Art of Permaculture Design by Stephan Geyer
+Book: Zen in the Art of Permaculture by Stefan Geyer